microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ![Small Visual Studio Code with Tab Switcher](img/VSCodeMinimumTabSwitcherSize.png)

 Terminal can't really replicate Visual Studio's version of the tab switcher in this situation.
 The TabSwitcher needs to be contained within the Terminal.
 So, if the TabSwitcher is always centered and has a percentage padding from the borders of the Terminal, it'll shrink as Terminal shrinks.
-One thing I'm not too sure about is when the Terminal window is so small that not even a single tab title will be visible.
-Should it just not display the UI?
-Should it try to display the UI and whatever is visible, is visible?
+Whatever is visible of the TabSwitcher will be visible.
+In the case where the Terminal is so small that the switcher isn't visible, the Terminal isn't of much use anyway.

 ## Future considerations